 A common practice is to extend the search along "forced" lines, such as certain re-captures, or when one side is moving out of check.
-In Figure 1 the function Extend() checks for forced moves.
-If a decision is made to extend, then the maximum depth of search for this line is increased by one.
+In Figure 1 we assume the existence of a function Extend() that checks for forced moves.
+If a decision is made to extend, then the maximum depth of search for this line is extended by one.

-As opposed to search extensions, pruning schemes select branches that are to be searched to less than nominal depth.
+As opposed to search extensions, pruning schemes select branches which are to be searched to less than nominal depth.
 This is referred to as forward pruning, and can involve erroneous decisions by prematurely truncating good lines.
-The nullmove heuristic is the commonest forward-pruning method used in contemporary chess programs.
+The null-move heuristic is the commonest forward pruning method used in contemporary chess programs.
 The underlying idea is that in chess it is almost always beneficial to make a move rather than to pass.
-Therefore, if the score received by giving up a move is still good enough to cause a cut-off, it is very likely that at least one legal move will too.
-When the position is assessed using a shallower search than we would search otherwise, considerable search effort is saved.
+Therefore, if the score received by giving up a move is still good enough to cause a cutoff, it is very likely that at least one legal move will too.
+When the position is assessed using a shallower search than we would otherwise, considerable search effort is saved.
 The constant R shown in Figure 1 decides the search reduction for the null-move searches, and is typically set to 2.
-Some precautions are necessary when using a null move, for instance, we can not allow a null move to be made when the side to move is in check, nor can two consecutive null moves be allowed.
+Some precautions are necessary when using a null-move, for instance, we can not allow null-move to be made when the side to move is in check, nor can two consecutive null-moves be allowed.
 In chess it is almost always safe to make the assumption that making a move will improve the position, but for a special case, called zugzwang positions, this is not true.
-Most chess programs turn off the null-move heuristic when entering the endgame, because zugzwang positions are more likely to arise there.
+Most chess programs turn off the nullmove heuristic when entering the endgame, because zugzwang positions are more likely to arise there.

 The transposition table is used to store information about positions that have been visited before, either during an earlier iteration or when different move sequences transpose into the same position.
-Typical items to store in a transposition table are: the merit value of a position, type of the value (i.e., true value, upper bound, or lower bound), the height of the subtree the position was searched to establish the value, the best move in the position, and a hash key for the position.
-This key is necessary because hashing is used to index the table.

-Whenever a node is visited, the transposition table is checked to see if it was seen before, and if so, whether it was searched sufficiently deeply so that we can reuse the merit value from the table.
-The merit can be used to determine a true value for the position, thus eliminating the need to search the position further, or to adjust the current α - β bounds, which can also lead to a cut-off.
+Typical items to store in a transposition table are: the merit value of a position, type of the value (i.e. true value, upper-bound, or lower-bound), the height of the subtree the position was searched to establish the value, the best move in the position, and a hash key for the position.
+The hash key is necessary because hashing is used to index the table.
+Whenever a node is visited, the transposition table is checked to see if it was seen before, and if so, if it was searched sufficiently deep so that we can reuse the merit value from the table.
+The merit can be used to determine a true value for the position, thus eliminating the need to search the position further, or to adjust the current α - β bounds, which can also lead to a cutoff.
 The use of a transposition table can reduce the search space significantly, especially in endgames where transpositions occur frequently.
-The table can only hold a small portion of actual positions searched, therefore various replacement schemes are used to decide which positions to keep; one scheme uses two-level transposition tables.
+The table can only hold a small portion of actual positions searched, therefore various replacement schemes are used to decide which positions to keep; one uses two-level transposition tables.
 A two-level table stores for each entry, not only the most recent position hashed into that entry but also the position that was searched the deepest.
-For an adequate comparison between the various schemes we refer to Breuker (1998).
 In Figure 1 the functions LookTT() and AddTT() retrieve and insert entries into the transposition table, respectively.